christinetay/Orchestrating-Collections-of-Services-with-Kubernetes/ticketing/README.md

 # Posts and Comments

-This project is to add posts and comments.
+This project is for ticketing system.

 # Pre-requisites